Get a free, no obligation personal loan quote with rates as low as 9.99%

 What should you do after getting into a car accident?

-Before you can get a full G License in Ontario, you’ll need to obtain your G1 and G2.
-A Class G1 License is the name referred to as your learner’s permit.
-Your G1 lets you legally drive G-Class vehicles (cars, vans, etc.) if you’re accompanied by a driver with a full license and at least 4 years of driving experience (other conditions may apply).
-If you drive responsibly and retain your G1 for at least 12 months, you can move up to graduated licensing Level Two and get your G2 license.
+A G1 and G2 license refers to graduated licensing in Ontario.
+Before you can get a full G license in Ontario, you’ll need to obtain your G1 and G2.
+A Class G1 license is your learner’s permit and allows you to drive G-Class vehicles (cars, vans, etc.) if you’re accompanied by a driver with a full license and at least 4 years of driving experience.
+If you drive responsibly and retain your G1 for at least 12 months, you can get your G2 license.
 This probationary license lets you drive G-Class vehicles unaccompanied, with similar conditions to the G1, like having 0% blood alcohol or THC while you’re driving.

 What kind of car can you drive with a G license in Ontario?

-It can go by different names in other provinces and territories but a Graduated (G) License is the most common type of driver’s permit you’ll see in Canada.
+A Graduated (G) license is the most common type of driver’s permit you’ll see in Canada.
 When valid, it lets you drive a car, van or small truck unaccompanied.
-Requirements vary by region but you’ll probably need additional licenses if you want to drive specialty vehicles like Motorcycles or heavy trucks.

 Bryan Daly avatar on Loans Canada